gcallah/MiscWriting/Multiculturalism/marubo.md

 means there are many thousands more that do not.
 So why conclude that the small minority of cultures that classify people into more than two genders are in some way superior to the much greater number that don't?
-Furthermore, it is worth noting that no examples are forthcoming of societies where can simply invent their own, novel "gender," create novel pronouns to express it, and then demand that everyone else use such pronouns when mentioning them.
+Furthermore, it is worth noting that no examples are forthcoming of societies where can simply invent their own, novel "gender," create brand new pronouns to express it, and then demand that everyone else use such pronouns when mentioning them.

+There are many other practices common in traditional societies that we don't find highlighted by PBS.
+For instance, in many places, tribal governance has turned heavily on defined sex roles and the authority of elders over the younger people in the tribe.
+In many traditional societies it would be considered madness that the opinion of someone who had just reached adulthood should carry equal weight to that a senior member of the group, so that "one person one vote" would be seen as something crazy.
+(Indeed, Nigerian Afrobeat musician and political activist Fela Kuti referred to democracy as a "demonstration of craze.")
+But I have never seen a progressive outlet run a piece praising "The Many Democracy-Rejecting Cultures."

 And who could possibly imagine PBS publishing a similar article about, say, acceptance of slavery, or head hunting, or female genital mutilation, or isolation of women during menstruation, and suggesting that because they can find